brainicorn/skelp/README.md

   - basically like executing a single template in go, only traversing an entire directory of templates
 - "Pluggable" customization of the way input data is gathered (prompts, files, basically anything)
 - "Pluggable" customization of the way overwriting is determined
+- "Pluggable" customization of the way excludes are determined

 ## Basic Use